guilhermehto/Guides-grid-and-snapping-demo/README.md

 *Present myself to begin with*

 - UI Creation envolves a lot of lining control nodes correctly and mantaining proportions
-- Godot provides tools for us to use when we are dealing with theses kinds of tasks (lining things up, keeping proportions)
+- Godot provides tools for us to use when we are dealing with theses kinds of tasks
 - In this video, we'll take a look on...
 	- Grid snapping
 	- Smart Snapping